CityofSantaMonica/GTFS/Routes-Stops/README.md

 ## Process

 This process allows you to segregate route data by actual stop patterns, regardless of trip_headign issues (e.g. extra spaces, etc.).
-It uses database features in SpatiaLite to create views and a distinct route signature using SQLITE's "group_concat" clause.
+It uses database features in SpatiaLite to create intermediate tables and distinct route signatures using SQLITE's "group_concat" clause.

 - Install QGIS from http://www.qgis.org
 - Install plugins